callmecavs/layzr.js/README.md

 Be sure to **assign your Layzr instance to a variable**.
 Using your instance, you can:

 * start and stop the event listeners
-* add and remove callback handlers
+* add and remove event handlers
 * accommodate dynamically added elements

 ```es6